 Dr. Andrew Taylor Still was an M.D. who was dissatisfied with the effectiveness of many of the 19th century medications, believing some were useless or harmful.
 He developed a philosophy of medicine based on ideas that date back to Hippocrates, the father of medicine.
 That philosophy evolved into osteopathic medicine, a unique form of American medical care that focuses on the unity of all body parts.
 Andrew Taylor Still, M.D. and D.O., prescribed appropriate medical treatment for his patients and stressed preventive medicine, eating properly and keeping fit.
 Today's D.O.s also serve as modern-day medical pioneers as they continue to stay abreast of today's medical technology and provide excellent health care in primary care areas, specialties and sub-specialties.

-The first step is to mail your written complaint to the Board.
-You will find a Report Form on this website under Forms (for the Public) which has the mailing address.
+The first step is to submit your complaint online, by email, or by mail to the Board.
+You will find a link to "File a Complaint" on our homepage and a Report Form under the Forms tab which has the email and mailing address.
 Step 2: All Reports (complaints) are sent to a Case Review Committee comprised of the Executive Director, Board Attorney, Medical Advisors and Investigators.
 Step 3: Depends on results of review by the Case Review Committee.
 Please be patient.
 Reviews and/or investigations take time.